-F Position/Name Career/ ◆ Reason s for Appointment Masakazu Tokura Chairman of the Board Birth Date: July 10, 1950 ■ 262,300 ■ 13/13 times (100%) 1974 Joined Sumitomo Chemical Co., Ltd. 2000 General Manager, Corporate Planning & Coordination Office 2003 Executive Officer 2006 Managing Executive Officer 2008 Representative Director & Managing Executive Officer The assumed office as a Director & Executive President in 20 including the current Corporate Business Plan (from April 2 of the Board of Directors of the Company as a Director, Cha 2019 to March 2022) and has been focusing on the operations Keiichi Iwata Representative Director & President Birth Date: October 11, 1957 ■ 145,700 ■ 13/13 times (100%) Chemicals Sector and has worked abroad in Belgium.
-After Executive Officer 2019 Representative Director & President (current) iness planning in the Fine Chemicals Sector and the IT-related rhis appointment as an Executive Officer, he experienced and was in charge of the Energy & Functional Materials Sector o o Noriaki Takeshita Representative Director & Senior Managing Executive Officer Birth Date: July 23, 1958 33,200 13/13 times (100%) & Plastics Sector and has worked abroad in Singapore and 2017 Representative Director & Managing Executive Officer 2018 Representative Director & Senior Managing Executive Officer (current) Current charge: Petrochemicals & Plastics Sector, Business Development for a Circular System for Plastics iness planning and production planning in the Petrochemicals Saudi Arabia (the Rabigh Project).
-After his appointment as an tion as well as sales management and has been in charge of Masaki Matsui Representative Director & Senior Managing Executive Officer Birth Date: August 3, 1960 ■ 61,221 ■ 13/13 times (100%) 1985 Joined Sumitomo Chemical Co., Ltd. 2011 General Manager, Planning & Coordination Office, IT-related Chemicals Sector 2013 Executive Officer 2017 Managing Executive Officer ◆ Since joining the Company, he has mainly engaged in bus Sector and the IT-related Chemicals Sector.
-When he was recontributed to significantly expanding the business not on been in charge of the IT-related Chemicals Sector since 20 esponsible for business planning for optical products, he nly in Japan but also in South Korea, Taiwan, and China.
-He has Kingo Akahori Representative Director & Senior Managing Executive Officer Birth Date: August 2, 1957 ■ 46,200 ■ 13/13 times (100%) and working overseas in the United States.
-After his appoint established Quality Assurance Office and divisions in the En and expansion of the sector.
-He has been in charge of the E peing dispatched to the Swiss Federal Institutes of Technology tment as an Executive Officer, he was responsible for the newly lergy & Functional Materials Sector, contributing to the growth energy & Functional Materials Sector since 2019.
-Nobuaki Mito Representative Director & Senior 1985 Joined Sumitomo Chemical Co., Ltd. 2013 General Manager, Intellectual Property Dept. 2020 Chairman, Valent U.S.A.
-LLC (current) Chairman, Valent BioSciences LLC (current)
+■Nu umber of shares held (as of March 31, 2022) Number of f attendances at Board of Directors meetings for fiscal 2021 Position/Name Career/ ◆ Reason s for Appointment Masakazu Tokura Chairman of the Board Birth Date: July 10, 1950 ■ 274,400 ■ 13/13 times (100%) 1974 Joined Sumitomo Chemical Co., Ltd. 2003 Executive Officer 2006 Managing Executive Officer 2008 Representative Director & Managing Executive Officer 2009 Representative Director & Senior Managing Executive Officer He served as Director & President for eight years from April sustained growth and increased corporate value.
+Since Apr Directors, focusing on the operations of the Board of Director il 2019, he has been serving as Chairman of the Board of Keiichi Iwata Representative Director & President Birth Date: October 11, 1957 ■ 171,700 ■ 13/13 times (100%) 1982 Joined Sumitomo Chemical Co., Ltd. 2010 Executive Officer 2013 Managing Executive Officer 2018 Senior Managing Executive Officer Since joining the Company, he has mainly engaged in busines Chemicals Sector and has worked abroad in Belgium.
+After his and administration as well as sales management and was in ch Managing Executive Officer in 2018.
+He worked to promote the 2022) as a Director & President since April 2019.
+He is also work appointment as an Executive Officer, he experienced planning large of the Energy & Functional Materials Sector as Senior Noriaki Takeshita Representative Director & Senior Managing Executive Officer Birth Date: July 23, 1958 ■ 96,100 ■ 13/13 times (100%) & Plastics Sector and has worked abroad in Singapore and an Executive Officer, he experienced planning and adminis 2017 Representative Director & Managing Executive Officer 2018 Representative Director & Senior Managing Executive Officer (current) Current charge: Essential Chemicals & Plastics Sector, Business Development for a Circular System for Plastics ness planning and production planning in the Petrochemicals Saudi Arabia (the Rabigh Project).
+After his appointment as tration as well as sales management.
+Currently, as Director & al Chemicals & Plastics Sector and the Business Development Masaki Matsui Representative Director & Senior Managing Executive Officer Birth Date: August 3, 1960 ■ 77,421 ■ 13/13 times (100%) 1985 Joined Sumitomo Chemical Co., Ltd. 2013 Executive Officer 2017 Managing Executive Officer Since joining the Company, he has mainly engaged in busi Sector and the IT-related Chemicals Sector.
+When he was re esponsible for business planning for optical products, he ly in Japan but also in South Korea, Taiwan, and China.
+He is Kingo Akahori Representative Director & Senior Managing Executive Officer Birth Date: August 2, 1957 ■ 56,600 ■ 13/13 times (100%) technology, planning, and sales, in addition to being dispat- working overseas in the United States.
+After his appointmen nt as an Executive Officer, he was responsible for the newly ergy & Functional Materials Sector, contributing to the growth Nobuaki Mito Representative Director & Senior Managing Executive Officer Birth Date: August 4, 1960 ■ 62,700 ■ 13/13 times (100%) 1985 Joined Sumitomo Chemical Co., Ltd. 2014 Associate Officer 2015 Executive Officer 2018 Managing Executive Officer Since joining the Company, he has mainly engaged in rese and experienced being dispatched to University of Californ an Executive Officer, he was responsible for the pharmaceu.
+Development Dept., working on the development of next- ia, Davis in the United States.
+After his appointment as